fortrabbit/blog/php-73-eol.md

 ---
 author: fl
 created: 2022-01-19 16:03:34
 published: true
-title:        "PHP 7.3 support to end soon"
+title: PHP 7.3 support to end soon
-excerpt:      "What you might want to know about the upcoming EOL of PHP 7.3."
+excerpt: What you might want to know about the upcoming EOL of PHP 7.3.
 lead: "Time flies by.
 Here is yet another PHP version that will soon get no more security updates, so we will need to stop supporting it as well: PHP 7.3.
 Here is what our clients need to know about upcoming changes."
-image:        'php-eol-poster.jpg'
+image: php-eol-poster.jpg
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - psa
 ---

 ## Update 2022-03-21